 Skip to main content

-Create a class that extends TagPlugin and implements the transform method:
+Create a class that extends TagPlugin and implements transform:

 import { Node } from 'mdast';